 While the DOC says that it takes 4 hours to reach the hut from the campsite, we were able to get up there within 3 hours.
 The descent, while hard on the knees, took us approximately 2 hours.

-The DOC rates the Muller Hut Route as an advanced tramping track.
-However, the DOC tends to rate hikes as much more difficult than they really are in attempts to prepare or dissuade inexperienced hikers.
+The DOC rates the Mueller Hut Route as an advanced tramping track.
+However, in my opinion, the DOC tends to rate hikes as much more difficult than they really are in attempts to prepare or dissuade inexperienced hikers.

 Besides a bit of light boulder scrambling and scree sections, the track is also not technical.
 You do not require any alpine equipment to hike this route in good, seasonal conditions.